Butternut Squash Baked with Apple-Walnut-Cinnamon Stuffing

 A satisfying aroma is coming from the oven.
 Soon we’ll be enjoying the tender texture and delicate flavor of a butternut squash.

 Today I’m baking this colorful squash with a little gluten-free stuffing made from apples, walnuts, cinnamon and nutmeg.
-Maybe a little butter, too.
+Maybe a little butter or oil, too.

 Butternut squash would be good baked with nothing but salt, pepper and butter.
 Lately though, we’ve been enjoying more apples since they’re in season.
 Adding chopped apples with a little spice and some nuts naturally complements the flavor of the squash.

 I love using simple, whole foods like winter squash and apples.
 These gluten-free ingredients are easy to find.
 Better yet, the recipe is from before I went gluten-free.
 It doesn’t even need any modification for gluten sensitivity, gluten intolerance or celiac disease.